scottkenanderson/advent-of-code-2025/README.md

 - **Module Not Found**: If errors about missing modules appear, ensure `npm run build` has been run.
 - **Tests Failing**: Placeholder tests are included to keep Jest happy.
 Replace them with real tests as challenges are solved.

+## Have Fun! 🎁

+Remember, Advent of Code is all about learning and having fun.
+Don't stress too much about perfection—just enjoy the journey.
+Happy coding! 🎄